Constraining Hamiltonians from chiral effective field theory with neutron-star data: Emulators for Dense Matter and Neutron Star Structure

 where the $d_i$ are the LECs of the Hamiltonian, and e.g., in the 2-dimensional case,

 with real matrix elements $a-h$.
 These matrix elements are constrained by fitting the lowest eigenvalue of $\hat{H}$ to AFDMC energies in neutron matter for $\sim 30$ training LEC sets.
 At N$^2$LO, there are nine operator LECs describing NN forces, but only six combinations of these operator LECs, i.e. spectral LECs, contribute to pure neutron matter.
 The emulator is set up with the six relevant spectral LECs $d_i$.
-The 3N forces are fixed because, in neutron matter, they only depend on pion-nucleon LECs at N$^2$LO.
+As explained before, the 3N forces are fixed because, in neutron matter at the chosen cutoff value, they only depend on pion-nucleon LECs at N$^2$LO.
 The emulators developed in Ref.~\cite{Armstrong:2025tza} allow us to speed up AFDMC calculations by a factor of $10^8$ while maintaining errors around 1\%, which is comparable to the statistical uncertainty of AFDMC~\cite{Carlson:2014vla}.
 This dramatic reduction of computational cost enables us to perform Bayesian inference.
 More details on our PMM emulator can be found in Ref.~\cite{Armstrong:2025tza}.

-{\it Neutron-Star Equations of State.} For a given set of LECs, the PMM allows us to calculate the neutron-matter energy per particle at 0.12, 0.16, 0.24, 0.32, 0.48~fm$^{-3}$.
-We then use the nuclear meta-model~\cite{Margueron:2017eqc,Margueron:2017lup} to extend the PMM output to neutron-star matter.
-The metamodel describes the energy per particle of nuclear matter at various densities and asymmetries in terms of the nuclear empirical parameters (NEPs), defined by Taylor expansions of the energy per particle in symmetric nuclear matter and of the symmetry energy.